FAQ

 - Set the environment variable

-to a larger value. - Make sure the temporary folder has enough space to handle large uploads.
+MAX_UPLOAD_FILE_SIZE_IN_BYTESto a larger value. - Make sure the temporary folder has enough space to handle large uploads.

-For Docker Compose, this is under/tmp
+For Docker Compose, this is under/tmpin the container.

-For Helm Chart, adjust the value underserver.tempVolumeSize
+For Helm Chart, adjust the value underserver.tempVolumeSize.

 - Set the environment variable